Swayam-the-coder/GRASP/README.md

 ## Feedback
 We value your feedback!
 Please provide your feedback using the text area in the sidebar and click 'Submit Feedback'.

-## Contributing
-We welcome contributions!
-If you'd like to contribute, please fork the repository and submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.